 This month we've begun building The Mandalorian's Season 2 Beskar costume, with 3D models from DO3D.com.

 This costume is made up of several parts - 3d printed armor, leathers, cloth, etc. For the beskar armor pieces we selected these really nice models from DO3D.
-We had originally printed and finished a helmet based on a free file designed by Rob Pauza which is seen in some photos.

 We started by printing the chest piece which was done in a single part on our Creality CR-10S Pro using Hatchbox PLA.
 Then we printed the ab plate and shoulders.
 The right shoulder features the "mudhorn signet" which is a defining moment from the end of Season 1 of the show - this piece carries on to Season 2.
 Season 2 also sees the introduction of a new right thigh plate - we do not know the story behind this piece as of yet, it appears to be part of a droid and not Beskar.
 DO3D has done a great job modeling this new piece based on only a few photos and we're excited to be ahead of the curve with this cosplay!